Deltares/Koswat/docs/reference/koswat_surroundings.md

 - `spoorwegen_binnendijks` (railways),
 - `waters_binnendijks` (waters),

-As remainder, at the moment we only support 'inside the dike's' surroundings.
+As reminder, at the moment we only support 'inside the dike's' surroundings.

 ## Infrastructures